Black Robertson

 Grub Street cover

-World War Two Spitfire pilot Owen Hardy was probably the last New Zealand ace to tell his story.
-He left home at 18 bent on joining the RAF and by 1942, aged only 20, he was at Biggin Hill with 72 Squadron under Brian Kingcome.
-D-Day found him flying over the Normandy beaches with 485 (New Zealand) Squadron.
-That he survived the war unharmed owed as much to luck as it did to his ability as a fighter pilot.
-Unable to settle in civilian life afterwards in New Zealand, he returned to the RAF for the second phase of a remarkable career.
+World War Two Spitfire pilot Owen Hardy, probably the last New Zealand ace to tell his story, left home at 18 to join the RAF.
+By 1942, aged only 20, he was at Biggin Hill with 72 Squadron under Brian Kingcome.
+Two years later, D-Day found him flying over the Normandy beaches with 485 (New Zealand) Squadron.

-Converting to jets, Hardy went on to command 71 Squadron, leading a Vampire aerobatic team with considerable success across Europe – dodging MiGs at the same time!
-But adapting to peacetime service wasn’t easy.
-Previously stimulated by the wartime environment and still passionate about flying, he was less enamoured with staff jobs; and this despite working on the introduction of a new, state-of-the-art missile system, Bloodhound.
+He survived the war unharmed – due as much to luck as to his ability – but was unable to settle in civilian life afterwards in New Zealand.
+Returning to the RAF for the second phase of a remarkable career, he went on to command 71 Squadron.
+Here he lead a Vampire aerobatic team that performed across Europe – dodging MiGs at the same time!
+Adapting to peacetime service wasn’t easy though; passionate about flying, he was less enamoured with staff jobs.
 Then a fateful decision, to turn down command of a Javelin squadron and follow his mentor, led finally to disillusionment.

 Hardy pulls no punches in this forthright and refreshingly honest autobiography.
-In retelling his eye-opening story, editor Black Robertson shines a light on what it was like not just to fly in combat, but also on the changing face of a post-war RAF which arguably undervalued some of its heroes.
+Editor Black Robertson sheds light on what it was like not just to fly in combat, but also on the changing face of a post-war RAF which arguably undervalued some of its heroes.
 From the heat of North Africa to the uncertainties of the Cold War, it’s a unique and enthralling tale.

 REVIEWS